JoeyRosentel/JoeyRosentel.github.io/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
     - course: B.S.
-Physics major, Mathematics Minor
+Physics Major, Mathematics Minor
       institution: University of Illinois at Urbana-Champaign
       year: 2025